Guest blog by Joe Purnell, web designer & WordPress consultant

 These upcoming changes to Apple's operating system have highlighted the limitations of a cookie and script based conversion attribution approach.
 Keep reading to find out what’s happening as far as iOS 14 is concerned, and how else Facebook is making conversion tracking possible.

 Disclaimer: the information provided is based on my own conclusions from sources currently available to us.
 I cannot guarantee 100% accuracy due to regularly changing information and accept no liability for any damages incurred as a result of acting solely using this advice.

-What exactly is happening with iOS 14 and what do we know so far?
+What exactly is happening with iOS 14?

 At this moment in time, we don’t have all the answers.
 We know that iOS 14 will cause users to start being explicitly asked for their consent as far as cross-site tracking is concerned and that there have been reports of these prompts already starting to appear.